CDidier80/mern-boilerplate-script/README.md

    `chmod +x <<the-correct-filename.sh>>`

 6. Navigate to your projects folder and make a new folder that you intend to house your project.

+   `mkdir <<my-awesome-project>>`

+   Then `cd` into that folder.

+   `cd <<my-awesome-project>>`

-Then `cd` into that folder, and run `pwd` to get the full path.
+   and run `pwd` to get the full path.
 Copy that - you will need to paste it shortly.
 It should look like `my-computer/my-projects/my-awesome-project`

-   `mkdir <<my-awesome-project>>`

-   `cd <<my-awesome-project>>`

-   `pwd`

 7. Now run: `~/scripts/<<the-correct-filename.sh>>`